swiftlang/swift/docs/Arrays.rst

 problematic with this design, because during array growth, at some point available capacity is filled, and the array's buffer needs be reallocated.
-The only way to keep changes to the array visible through its copies once the buffer was reallocated would be to add a level of indirection between the arrays and their shared buffer, which would conflict with our primary performance goals, requiring a hoist optimization that we are again unlikely to get for 1.0.
+The only way to keep changes to the array visible through its copies once the buffer is reallocated would be to add a level of indirection between the arrays and their shared buffer, which would conflict with our primary performance goals, requiring a hoist optimization that we are again unlikely to get for 1.0.